DeMossville, Kentucky

 DeMossville (or De Mossville) is an unincorporated community in Pendleton County, Kentucky, United States.
-It is situated along the Licking River, approximately thirty-five miles south of Cincinnati, Ohio.
-DeMossville has a post office with the ZIP code 41033.
+It is situated along the Licking River, approximately thirty-five miles south of Cincinnati, Ohio by car.
+Despite being unincorporated, DeMossville has a post office with the ZIP code 41033.

 The community was settled in 1852 and is named for the DeMoss family, of which Peter DeMoss, a French immigrant and veteran of the Revolutionary War, may have come to America with Lafayette.